Pontardawe (electoral ward)

-Pontardawe is the name of an electoral ward of Neath Port Talbot county borough, Wales.
+Pontardawe is an electoral ward of Neath Port Talbot county borough, Wales.
 It is a division of the Pontardawe community and falls within the parliamentary constituency of Neath.

 The greater part of the geographical area of the ward is made up of mountainous grassland and open moorland with a scattering of farms.
 However, the majority of the population is concentrated in the town of Pontardawe in the south of the ward.